You are here

 - Planning to Book for the Future?

-Star Club Members will be automatically granted amended modification terms to all new special category bookings which first departure date is at the latest on 31 December 2021, and the journey is booked directly through the Finnlines online booking system by 30 November 2021.
+Star Club Members will be automatically granted amended modification terms to all new special category bookings until 31 December 2022.
+The journey must be booked directly through the Finnlines online booking system by 10 February 2022.

 Other bookings are subject to regular terms and conditions of carriage.

 Measures on Board